kaltura-vpaas/kaltura-editor-app-embed/README.md

 * using the ID of the role, a new USER KS is created, with specific video and edit permissions to the entry that is being edited
 * The Kaltura Editor iframe is rendered (see `index.pug` view)
 * in the view page, you'll find all the JavaScript handlers for loading the Kaltura Editor iframe, and communicating with it via postMessage API
+* Refer to the below guide, and inline docs (inside views/index.pug) for the editor app iframe API and configs

 # The Kaltura Editor Application Integration Guide